How much does a public adjuster bond cost in Kentucky?

 How to become a public adjuster in Kentucky

-To become a licensed public adjuster in Kentucky, applicants must:
+To become a licensed public adjuster in Kentucky, applicants must meet the following requirements:

-- be a resident of or have an office in Kentucky
+- Resident of or have an office in Kentucky

 Public adjuster and insurance agent applications must be sent to the Commissioner of the Department of Insurance.
 All applications must be accompanied by all necessary fees and the appropriate surety bond.